 If there’s one thing that synonymous with Christmas, at least in the food department, it has to be Christmas pudding.
 Right?
-But the problem with pudding and being in the Southern Hemisphere, is that more often than not, it’s too warm for a steaming hot pudding!
-Or maybe you’re in the Northern Hemisphere, curled up by the fire and want something cool and different but still traditional?
+But the problem with being in the Southern Hemisphere, is that more often than not, it’s too warm for a steaming hot pudding!

 This is where Christmas Pudding Ice Cream comes in!
-Every bit as Christmassy and pudding flavoured as pudding itself but cool, creamy, and if i’m honest, a bit lighter because sometimes I just find pudding a bit heavy and intense.
+Every bit as Christmassy and pudding flavoured, but cool, creamy, and much lighter.
+Because sometimes I just find pudding a bit heavy and intense.
 Christmas Pudding Ice Cream I could eat every day!

 Lucky I had my trusty little Elf with me to whip up this ice cream!